Editor’s note: Updated June 2020.

 - A name: Every guide on writing a B2B or B2C email will tell you to use a human name rather than something like “email@example.com.”
 Doing so builds familiarity and creates that human connection that is so vital to building business relationships.

 What about an attractive subject?

-- Information: Readers want to know the email they’re about to dive into is relevant.
+- Information: Subscribers want to know the email they’re about to dive into is relevant.
 If they don’t get that sense, they’re more likely to leave you unread than to go searching for the interesting content.